runbookai/runbook-mcp-server/README.md

 Commands:
 - run runbook X
+- run runbook template X that is instantiated with given inputs
 - show an execution plan for runbook X (dry-run)
 - convert a conversation into a runbook